forestryio/forestry.io/hugo/content/blog/creating-a-multilingual-blog-with-jekyll.md

 ### Replace Homepage

-Since we put all of our english content inside of `/en/`, when a user visits the homepage, the site doesn’t know which language to display.
+Since we put all of our English content inside of `/en/`, when a user visits the homepage, the site doesn’t know which language to display.
 We can address this by adding a splash page to the homepage where a user can select their language.

 The splash page loops over the languages defined in `_data/languages.yml` and displays a link to the section.